Aldrin-John-Olaer-Manalansan/SB-SBL_Syntax_Converter/README.md

 "C:\SB-SBL Syntax Converter\launcher.exe" "C:\somefolder\myscript.txt" "C:\Sanny Builder 4" sa
 ```

-UseClass field will use the settings.ini value, while the OutputSourceCodePath is the same as InputSourceCodePath, but with additional non-overwriting suffix "***_SBL\<UniqueNumber\>***"
+UseClass field will use the settings.ini value, while the OutputSourceCodePath is the same as InputSourceCodePath, but with an additional non-overwriting suffix "***_SBL\<UniqueNumber\>***"

 <br>